Makati Central Business District: Barangay Urdaneta

 The smallest barangay to complete Central Cluster is Barangay Urdaneta with a total land area of 0.7399 km2.
 It is one of the first centrally planned communities together with Forbes Park, San Lorenzo and Bel-Air which was established in the 1950s by the Ayala Family.
 Originally, Urdaneta and Bel-Air formed part of a single village called “Beldaneta”.

 The barangay is bounded by the roads of EDSA, Ayala Avenue, Makati Avenue, and Buendia Avenue.
 Its bounding barangays are Bel-Air (north and west), San Lorenzo (south), and Forbes Park (east).

 Roxas Triangle is a district and intersection of the major streets of Paseo de Roxas, Makati Avenue and Gil Puyat Avenue.
 The offices of Development Bank of the Philippines and Metropolitan Bank and Trust Company are located here.
 Mandarin Oriental Manila and Roxas Triangle Towers are also located in the area.

 Apartment Ridge is a complex of apartment and condominium buildings along the streets of Makati Avenue and Ayala Avenue outside Urdaneta Village.
 The Peninsula Manila, Discovery Primea and The Makati Tuscany are located in this area.

-Urdaneta Village is a quiet and peaceful residential gated community within in its barangay.
+Urdaneta Village is a quiet and peaceful residential gated community within its barangay.
 The name of the barangay came from the subdivision's name.